 Matthew, Mark, and Luke report that as the time of the annual observance of the Passover approached, Jesus instructed Peter and John to make the necessary preparations for Him and the twelve disciples to eat together.
 That evening, as Jesus and the disciples were reclining around the table, eating what would be their last Passover meal together, Jesus did something different — something that was to be practiced by His followers for all time as a memorial of His death.

-He took bread, gave thanks and broke it, and gave it to them, saying, “This is my body, given for you; do this in remembrance of me” (Luke 22:19).
+And he took bread, gave thanks and broke it, and gave it to them, saying, “This is my body given for you; do this in remembrance of me” (Luke 22:19).

-Then He took the cup, gave thanks, and offered it to them, saying, “Drink from it, all of you.
+Then he took a cup, and when he had given thanks, he gave it to them, saying, “Drink from it, all of you.
 This is my blood of the covenant which is poured out for many for the forgiveness of sins” (Matthew 26:27, 28).

 Consider some of the significant aspects of the Old Testament Passover: